GoogleChrome/web.dev/src/site/content/en/blog/one-line-layouts/index.md

 ## Conclusion

 Thank you for following this journey through 10 powerful lines of CSS.
-To watch the full video, see the link below, and if you are looking for these demos to play with them yourself, check out 1linelayouts.glitch.me
+To watch the full video, see the link below, and if you are looking for these demos to play with them yourself, check out [1linelayouts.glitch.me](https://1linelayouts.glitch.me).

--- video embed --